“Success is not final, failure is not fatal; it is the courage to continue that counts.” – Winston Churchill

 - to accept circumstances that cannot be changed

-- to develop realistic goals and move towards them
+- to develop realistic goals and move toward them

 - to take decisive actions in adverse situations